All Episodes

 New Orleans is the key.

-Places that you would think Democrats live, then maybe they'll spend some time on it.
+Maybe if they can show flooding or ramshackle destruction, places that you would think Democrats live, then maybe they'll spend some time on it.

-But New Orleans is the key for him, because that's Katrina, because everything is politicized.
+But New Orleans is the key for him because that's Katrina because everything is politicized.

-Where does that where does that come from?
+Where does that come from?

-Well, I know where I know where it comes.
+Well, I know where it comes.

-And of course, there's the racial factor too, that the Republican consultants hamstring themselves.
+And of course, there's the racial factor, too, that the Republican consultants hamstring themselves.

-Well, we can't be critical of him anyway, because he's black.
+Well, we can't be critical of him anyway because he's black.

 So we allow ourselves to be shackled.